mrcryptooo/avail-campaign-listing/README.md

 ## Details

-1. `name`: The name of your app chain.
+1. `name`: The name our app chain.
 2. `logo`: A image link for the logo of your app chain
 3. `rpc_url`: A public endpoint for your app chain to make RPC calls (port 9944 by default)
-4. `explorer_url`: A public endpoint where your app chain explorer is visible
+4. `explorer_url`: A ic endpoint where your app chain explorer is visible
 5. `metrics_endpoint`: A public endpoint for your prometheus metrics (port 9615 by default)

 ## PR instructions